piotr-cz/cockpit-sql-driver/README.md

 ## Drawbacks

-Cockpit doesn't provide public API to register custom databse drivers so this module monkey-patches cockpit Driver selector client.
+Cockpit doesn't provide public API to register custom databse drivers so this module monkey-patches Cockpit Driver selector client (_MongoHybrid Client_).
-This means that there is guarantee that this addon will work in future versions of Cockpit.
+This means that there is no guarantee that this addon will work in future versions of Cockpit.

 ### Collection filters